Please ensure Javascript is enabled for purposes of website accessibility

 5 min read

 A protector plays an important role in a trust structure, overseeing how a trustee exercises its powers.
-Case law in Jersey, Bermuda and the Cayman Islands has clarified how that role should operate in practice and whether a protector’s consent function should be viewed narrowly or more widely.
+Case law in Jersey and Bermuda has debated how that role should operate in practice (absent any express provisions to the contrary in the trust instrument) and whether a protector’s consent function should be viewed narrowly or more widely where the choice has not been made in the trust terms.
+Now a judgment from the Judicial Committee of the Privy Council on the topic has provided some much-needed clarity.

 In this briefing, we outline how the courts have approached the role of trust protectors and what this means when appointing and drafting for the position.